 If you would like to display data from your Allen-Bradley PLC or PAC in Microsoft Excel, and have a licensed copy RSLinx Classic (aka RSLinx,) it can be accomplished using a few simple steps we’ll cover in this article.

 But first, lets identify which copies of RSLinx (aka RSLinx Classic) are licensed by reviewing all the versions below:

-- RSLinx Lite (free download:) This is the free unlicensed version of RSLinx which comes packaged with RSLogix and PanelBuilder.
+- RSLinx Lite (free download, will not work:) This is the free unlicensed version of RSLinx which comes packaged with RSLogix and PanelBuilder.
 It is used as a software driver to connect your PC to your Allen-Bradley devices.
 NOTE: This version is not an OPC or DDE server and can not be used to connect to Microsoft Excel.